There’s nothing more painful than when fantasy meets reality.

 For those who possess the first three qualities in abundance and have time to spare- social media marketing can be surprisingly easy on the business checkbook.

 The hardest obstacles to overcome in a successful social media marketing campaign are the first two elements.
-The thing is, those two elements are essential in the promotion of ANY business – online or offline.
+Interestingly enough, those are the same two elements which are essential in the promotion of ANY business – online or offline.

 This is the “reality” of social media marketing.
 However, the “fantasy” is quite different.

-The fantasy is that a blog will bring you instant recognition and fame – that the more Twitter followers you have the more successful you’ll be – and that a Facebook or LinkedIn account qualify as a complete social media marketing campaign.
+The fantasy is that a business blog will bring you instant recognition and fame – that the more Twitter followers you have the more successful you’ll be – and that a Facebook or LinkedIn account qualifies as a complete social media marketing campaign.

-The fantasy is that this is all easy – effortless and provides quick results with almost no investment of time, energy or capital (money).
+The fantasy also paints all of this as easy, effortless and providing quick results with almost no investment of time, energy or capital (money).

 There really isn’t any “mystery” or “magic” behind social media marketing and it’s not hard to understand the REALITY the governs the actual MECHANICS at work behind social media marketing.